Preston-Landers/pyuac/README.md

-# PyUAC - Python User Access Control
+# PyUAC - Python User Access Control for Windows

 This package provides a way to invoke User Access Control (UAC) in Windows from Python.